-Stress is a normal part of life.
-You experience stress as a response to changes in your environment, your health or even feelings.
+Stress is a normal part of day-to-day life.
+You experience stress as a response to changes in your environment, your health or even your feelings.
 Tension can be job-related or family health problems, but anxiety can be caused by positive changes as well such as a marriage, the birth of a baby, or a new home.
 When you feel anxious your body naturally reacts with physical, mental and emotional responses.

 Common symptoms of stress include tension, anger, irritability, difficulty making decisions, loss of interest in normal activities, and loss of appetite.
 Additional symptoms that can be seen with stress are sleep problems, sadness, depression, and even body aches.

 Ongoing stress can affect your health by causing or worsening many health problems, including: including heart disease, high blood pressure, abnormal heart rhythms, heart attacks, and stroke.

 Here are some healthy ways to cope with stress from the CDC.gov.

 What do we know about the effectiveness of relaxation techniques?
 Relaxation techniques may be helpful in managing a variety of health conditions, including anxiety associated with illnesses or medical procedures, insomnia, labor pain, chemotherapy-induced nausea, and temporomandibular joint dysfunction.
 Psychological therapies, which may include relaxation techniques, can help manage chronic headaches and other types of chronic pain in children and adolescents.
 Relaxation techniques have also been studied for other conditions, but either they haven’t been shown to be useful, research results have been inconsistent, or the evidence is limited.
 Learn more

 Engage in daily physical activity.
 Regular physical activity can relieve mental and physical tension.
 Physically active adults have lower risk of depression and loss of mental functioning.
 Physical activity can be a great source of pleasure, too.
 Try walking, swimming, biking or dancing every day.